maxime-michel/ttg/_posts/2011-09-18-alternate-tunings.md

 A chord is said to be sus4 when it has a fourth and a fifth, but no third.
-With Dsus4, the notes are: D (tonic), G (fourth) and A (fifth); which are indeed the notes of the open strings!
+With Dsus4, the notes are: D (tonic), G (fourth) and A (fifth); which are indeed the notes of that tuning's open strings!

 ### Example song